ahmad-04/baselineProject/README.md

 Notes:

 - The `@action-v0` tag is a moving major tag you can update when releasing.
 Consumers may also pin to a specific tag like `@action-v0.1.0` or a commit SHA.
-- The Action invokes the published CLI via `npx @baseline-tools/cli`.
+- The Action invokes the published CLI via `npx baseline-tools-cli`.

 ## Configuration